lamraoui/sniper/README.md

 To compile **SNIPER** follow the steps below.
 1. Open a terminal, cd to `sniper`.
+2. Run the script `./autogen.sh`.
-2. Run the script `./configure`.
+3. Run the script `./configure`.
 This will check that all requirements are fulfilled and configure autotools to compile **SNIPER**.
-3. Run `make -j x` with x the number of CPU cores available in your computer.
+4. Run `make -j x` with x the number of CPU cores available in your computer.
 This will compile **SNIPER**, this can take awhile.
-4. Run `make check -j x`.
+5. Run `make check -j x`.
 This will execute unit tests to check if the compilation went well.
 [comment]: <> (5.
 Run `make test-suite`.
 This will execute regression tests.)
-5. Run `make install`.
+6. Run `make install`.
 This will install **SNIPER**'s binaries on your computer.

 ### Installation on Windows